CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Text/contains-text/contains-all-text-block.md

 ### Text contains text that matches all of the patterns in Texts To Find

-This example will check whether `"The quick brown fox jumps over the lazy dog"` contains text that matches all of the patterns in `["*he", "?uick", "*?own", "fox"]`.
+This example will check whether `"The quick brown fox jumps over the lazy dog"` contains text that matches all of the patterns in `["?he", "?uick", "*?own", "fox"]`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.